DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 A single mentor can be assigned to multiple ECTs, including ECTs who are training with other providers.
 Mentors may need access to the learning platforms used by their ECTs.

+‘Unfunded mentors’ are mentors who are registered with other providers.

-Providers can view the names and email addresses of ‘unfunded mentors’ (mentors who are registered with other providers) assigned to ECTs who they are funded to train.
+Providers can view the names and email addresses of ‘unfunded mentors’ assigned to ECTs who they are funded to train.
 Providers can then give appropriate access to learning platforms.

 ```
  GET /api/v3/unfunded-mentors/ecf